Wells graduates go on to exciting work in a variety of fields. Here are some examples.

 “I didn’t know anything about book arts.
 I thought, well, that sounds kind of interesting.
 Maybe I’ll take a course.”

-So began the love affair Laura Rowley ’11—a current Lecturer in Book Arts at Wells—never expected to discover when she first arrived on campus.
+So began the love affair Laura Rowley ’11—a recent Lecturer in Book Arts at Wells—never expected to discover when she first arrived on campus.
 But after taking courses in bookbinding and calligraphy in her first year alone, Rowley soon learned book arts was the field for her.
 She still raves, “It ended up being my true passion while I was here!”

 Rowley became so passionate about the one-of-a-kind facilities and expert instruction available at the Wells College Book Arts Center that she pursued an Individualized Major in Book Arts.
 And she couldn’t have been at a better place.
 “As an undergraduate institution, with all of our equipment and a building dedicated to book arts,” Rowley explains, “[Wells] is very unique.”